llausa/coder_academy_terminal_app/README.md

   This terminal app helps you deliver the stuff you promised you would deliver.

   This was by far one of the most effective time management strategies I utilised as a Project Manager.
 But I hated life when my calendar notebook was left at home.
-And using A4 paper to keep track of which clients I had to call back/emails I needed to send while working at a Tech Startup seemed backward.
+And using A4 paper to keep track of clients I had to call back/emails I needed to send while working at a Tech Startup seemed backward.

   The main idea behind this app is to digitise everything around the trusty to-do list you may see being used around the world.